 - Wear Your Neutrals

-Sometimes the best approach is to pick one neutral and one bright color.
-Browns, grays, navy blues, and even white are easy to block against bright colors like yellow, green, or red.
+Sometimes the best approach is to pick one neutral and one bright colour.
+Browns, greys, navy blues, and even white are easy to block against bright colours like yellow, green, or red.

 - Memorize The Terms Complementary, Triad, Analogous

-Should you steer away from neutral territory, the 12-tone chart below explains ideal groupings for brighter colors.
-Try two colors that are opposite one another on the wheel (complementary), two or three that are each four spaces apart (triad), or shades that are all beside one another (analogous).
+Should you steer away from the neutral territory, the 12-tone chart below explains ideal groupings for brighter colours.
+Try two colours that are opposite one another on the wheel (complementary), two or three that are each four spaces apart (triad), or shades that are all beside one another (analogous).